OmerBentzi/TicTacToe/README.md

 # TicTacToe Game

 Welcome to the TicTacToe Game repository!
 This interactive web-based TicTacToe game is implemented using HTML, CSS, and JavaScript, featuring a set of rules, clear game results, a new game button, and a 30-second move timeout for an exciting and dynamic gaming experience.
-With each move of the player the stopper will reset and start over

 ## Features